ModelEarth/io/charts/react/README.md

 ## Add Navigation

-Run our [add-nav python script](../../scripts/add-nav) to append localsite.js state navigation onto the build folder samples.
+Optional: Run our [add-nav python script](../../scripts/add-nav) to append localsite.js state navigation onto the build folder samples.
 Pull a copy of the [localsite repo](https://github.com/modelearth/localsite/) into your webroot.

 <br>